clubby789/pwntools/README.md

  - Packing/Unpacking of integers/bytes

 ## Examples
-Usage examples can be found in the [examples](examples) directory, including solutions for retired pwn challenges from Hack THe Box.
+Usage examples can be found in the [examples](examples) directory, including solutions for retired pwn challenges from Hack The Box.